ibm-cloud-docs/cephaas/host_mapping_about.md

 # About NVMe-oF host mappings
 {: #about-volume-host-mappings}

 With {{site.data.keyword.cephaas_full}}, block-level access to the Ceph storage cluster can take advantage of the NVMe over Fabrics (NVMe-oF) standard to provide data storage.
 The NVMe TCP protocol allows clients, which are known as initiators, to send NVMe-oF commands to storage devices, which are known as targets, over an Internet Protocol network.
 Initiators can be either Linux client or VMWare clients or both.
-For VMWare clients, the NVMe TCP volumes are shown as VMFS Data store and for Linux clients, the NVMe TCP volumes are shown as block devices.
+For VMWare clients, the NVMe TCP volumes are shown as `VMFS data store` and for Linux clients, the NVMe TCP volumes are shown as `block devices`.

 Initiators are configured to allow the NVMe TCP protocol to send NVMe-oF commands to targets over an Internet Protocol network.